 Skip to main content

-This program provides undergraduate students who may be interested in the Vanderbilt Interdisciplinary Graduate Program (IGP) hands-on research experience in the laboratory of an IGP faculty preceptor.
+This program is for undergraduate students who are interested in Ph.D. graduate work.
+Facilitated through the the Vanderbilt Interdisciplinary Graduate Program (IGP) in Biological and Biomedical Sciences, this program provides hands-on research experience in the laboratory of an IGP faculty preceptor.

 Description

 The Interdisciplinary Graduate Program (IGP) at Vanderbilt University conducts a summer research program as part of the Summer Science Academy for undergraduates who are interested in pursuing a PhD in the biomedical sciences.
-Participating departments include: Biochemistry, Biological Sciences, Cancer Biology, Cell Biology, Microbiology and Immunology, Molecular Physiology and Biophysics, Neuroscience, Pathology, and Pharmacology.
+Participating departments include: Biochemistry, Biological Sciences, Cancer Biology, Cell and Developmental Biology, Human Genetics, Microbe-Host Interactions, Molecular Pathology and Immunology, Molecular Physiology and Biophysics, Neuroscience, and Pharmacology.
 There are three primary objectives we seek to provide for each student during the summer.

 • To provide a substantive research experience that will allow each student to actively participate in a laboratory project including reading the relevant literature, developing ideas, and communicating findings to colleagues’ research and skills.